 The Plan invests in the common stock of the Company through a common stock fund.
 These transactions qualify as party-in-interest transactions; however, they are exempt from the prohibited transactions rules under ERISA.
-During 2018, the Plan received \$4,356,677 in common stock dividends on 1,452,226 shares from the Company.
+During 2019, the Plan received \$4,106,160 in common stock dividends from the Company.

 The Plan's record keeper, trustee, custodian and investment advisor described in Note 1 are each a party-in-interest to the Plan as defined by ERISA.
-KPMG LLP, the auditor of the Plan's financial statements, is also a party in interest.